-The vision of the Beccles Public Hall directors and management team is to develop a centrally located facility, where local people can access and enjoy a wide range of activities from events, concerts and performances to special interest groups.
+The vision of the Beccles Public Hall team is to develop a centrally located facility where local people can access and enjoy a wide range of activities from events, concerts and performances to special interest groups.

-In 1785 the Corporation of Beccles Fen decided that the building of a Public Room as an Assembly Room and a Playhouse would encourage people of independent means to move to the town.
+In 1785 the Corporation of Beccles Fen decided that building a Public Room as an Assembly Room and a Playhouse would encourage people of independent means to move to the town.

 The money for building the room was obtained by selling £25 tontine bonds at 5% interest.

 The person who bought the bond in his own name, or that of someone else (often a son or grandson) would initially be paid the 5% interest on the £25, but as the bondholders died, the total interest was divided between the remaining holders.

 Eventually, when the last bondholder died, the property reverted to the Corporation free of all charges.